 If you were among the lucky ones and you still have an old sewing machine determine when was it made.

 If it was made before the 19th century it’s considered to be an antique!

 Most old, or better said older (than the 19th century), were lost!
 That’s why it’s hard to find them and if you find them you should know they cost a lot of money!

 Manufacturers and most popular types of sewing machines

 Singer machines are among the most popular and the most expensive sewing machines.
 That’s why I dedicated an entire article to tell you how to identify old Singer sewing machines!

 Willcox & Gibbs is the company founded in the 19th century (1857).
 They’ve made terrific industrial machines as well as machines for domestic use!

 Wheeler & Wilson is also an old company that became famous for its hem – sewing machines.
 They also made a machine capable of making 100 buttonholes per hour in 1860.

 White is one of the most selling sewing machines in the United States, just after Singer!
-Their praiseworthy is White Family Rotary sewing machine produced in the period of 1890s – 1950s.
+Their praiseworthy is the White Family Rotary sewing machine produced in the period of the 1890s – 1950s.